Advocacy and policy work

 Sweden and the world

-Some issues in focus in our advocacy work
+Some key issues in our advocacy work

 Improve responsibility and development effectiveness of flows to developing countries